Philippines: Maria Ressa harassed to silence dissent

 - Start with Dear Secretary Guevarra and a sentence about yourself to make your message unique.

-- Drop the charges against Maria Ressa and Rappler, which appear to be motivated only by political reasons.
+- Ask him to drop the charges against Maria Ressa and Rappler, which appear to be solely motivated by political interests.

-- End the harassment of the media, journalists, and critics of the Duterte administration, and take measures to guarantee their right to freedom of expression and assembly.
+- Call on him to end the harassment of the media, journalists, and critics of the Duterte administration, and take measures to guarantee their right to freedom of expression and assembly.

 Menardo I. Guevarra, Secretary